-Charlotte Financial Advisor Helps Clients Secure Their Financial Future with Bank On Yourself
+Charlotte Financial Representative Helps Clients Secure Their Financial Future with Bank On Yourself

 Jim Conrad was 47 when he was downsized from the company where he had worked 24 years, supervised over 150 people, and managed close to $100 million in assets.